Notify me

 The DB28 XP Météorite by De Bethune:

-Wood watches can be seen as belonging to some degree in the art jewelry space, since they use materials with organic textures, and which are not as valuable as precious metals.
+Wood watches can be seen as belonging to some degree in the art jewellery space, since they use materials with organic textures, and which are not as valuable as precious metals.
 See my blog post for details of wood watches.

 Relationships between functionality and aesthetics in watch design